In a Nutshell

 Cost and Contracts

-At $100/month Toast is one of the more expensive POS systems on the market, and that’s just one terminal.
+The base price for Toast is $79 a month.
 Additional terminals run you $50/month per device.
 You do get a lot for that price, however.
 That includes the entire run of features (there’s no limitation on features), plus the mobile POS tech, advanced reporting and CRM, 24/7 support, and unlimited updates.

 This is where you have to think about the ROI of the product and decide if the more efficient operation with a robust platform like this will help you run a cleaner shop, turn tables faster, and thus pay for itself.
 If you can make it work the way it’s intended, then the price isn’t really that bad.